Riemannian Generative Decoder: Background

 Autoencoders (AEs) learn a deterministic mapping \(x \mapsto z \mapsto \hat{x}\) by minimizing a reconstruction loss

-where \(L\) could measure squared error, \(g_\phi\) is the encoder and \(f_\theta\) the decoder.
+where \(x_1,\ldots,x_N\) are the training samples, \(L\) is the loss function, e.g.\ the squared error, \(g_\phi\) is the encoder and \(f_\theta\) the decoder.
 Because \(f_\theta\) is typically smooth, nearby latent codes produce similar reconstructions.
 This imposes a \emph{smoothness bias} on the representation: distances in latent space are tied to distances in data space.

-The variational autoencoder (VAE) by \citet{VAE} extends this by introducing a prior \(p(z)\) and a stochastic encoder \(q_\phi(z\!\mid\!x)\) as a variational distribution.
-The intractable marginal likelihood
+The variational autoencoder (VAE) by \cite{VAE} extends this by introducing a prior \(p(z)\), a stochastic encoder \(q_\phi(z\!\mid\!x)\) as a variational distribution, and a stochastic decoder \(p_\theta(x\!\mid\!z)\).
+The marginal likelihood